Blendify/blender-manual/blender_docs/manual/grease_pencil/properties/layers.rst

 .. tip::

-   We can still have access to the layers list in the top-bar when working in Full canvas workspace for example.
+   We can still have access to the layers list in the Topbar when working in Full canvas workspace for example.